GeorgeWebDevCy/TCNApp/README.md

 - `hooks/`: Reusable hooks including `useAuthAvailability`, which reports whether PIN or biometric login options are available on the device.
 - `utils/`: Helper functions such as hashing utilities used by the PIN service.
 - `types/`: TypeScript interfaces and enums representing authentication state, users, and service contracts.
+- `notifications/`: Contains `OneSignalProvider`, which boots the OneSignal SDK, manages user tags, tracks navigation intents, and exposes notification preferences to the UI.

-The top-level `App.tsx` wraps the UI with `SafeAreaProvider` and `AuthProvider`, ensuring authentication state is available throughout the component tree before deciding whether to render the login or home experience.
+The top-level `App.tsx` wraps the UI with `SafeAreaProvider`, `AuthProvider`, and the notification provider so authentication state and notification preferences are available throughout the component tree before deciding whether to render the login or home experience.

 ---